 The Earth and Ecosystem Science (EES) doctoral program at Central Michigan University provides advanced scientific training in interdisciplinary sciences.
 EES at CMU employs a systems-level approach to evaluate the physical, chemical, geological and biological structure and function of various natural environments.
 In this research-intensive degree program, students develop projects that investigate patterns and processes that regulate environmental variations across a range of temporal and spatial scales.

 Research Opportunities and Assistantships

 The EES doctoral program is research-intensive and each student will conduct research to earn his or her degree.
-The program has two full years of GA support for every admitted student.
-One new-to-CMU faculty has a 4-year funded research assistant position focused on meteorology.
-Teaching assistantships positions are also available to allow students to be funded beyond the initial two years of graduate assistant support.
-Check with your preferred faculty mentor (see below) for possible, grant-based funding opportunities.
+Students are funded through a combination of research assistantships and teaching assistantships.
+Check with your preferred faculty mentor (see below) for potential funding opportunities.